Why is a healthy lunch box important for children?

 It is important to know that:

-✔ One in four primary school children are overweight or obese (1).
-A healthy diet is critical in maintaining a healthy weight and maintaining nutrient balance.
+✔ A healthy diet is critical in maintaining health and nutrient balance.

 ✔ A school lunch should provide 30% of the child’s daily energy and nutrient needs.